Kyoto Prefecture

 Upon entering the garden is the “Spring Mountain” area.
 Here, you can see various colors of weeping plum trees blooming all over the garden.
 Certainly, normal plum trees are very pretty but I think the elegant downcast branches of weeping trees are especially beautiful, and I think this is also true of sakura trees.

-PLum garden of Jonan-gu shrine in Kyoto
+Plum garden of Jonan-gu shrine in Kyoto

 It is really pretty